Alessio-Traficante/hyper-py/README.md

 ## Parallel Processing

-HYPER now supports **parallel execution** over multiple maps.
+HYPER now supports **parallel execution** over multiple maps or datacube slices.
 If a list of FITS files is provided, HYPER will automatically:

 - Launch one independent process per map (up to the number of available CPU cores)
 - Run the full pipeline (detection, fitting, photometry) in parallel across different maps